 To ensure that you are properly listening and catering to the groups within your workplace, interior designers in Dubai prompts to understand and acknowledge the following points:

 Simply hiring individuals as ‘diversity hires’, and not hired for their skills but to fill a quota, is an insincere and forceful way of incorporating those from different backgrounds into the business.

 2. Recognize and change your bias

 The first step to creating a truly inclusive workplace is by recognizing the inherent bias that exists throughout the organization.
-Acknowledging the subconscious bias within the organization and addressing it can benefit the company greatly by becoming a place that can truly be inclusive.
+Office fit-outs in Dubai acknowledges the subconscious bias within the organization and addresses them.
+This will benefit the company greatly by becoming a place that can truly be inclusive.

 Inclusive design should not be treated as a mere afterthought, but rather as a fixed and planned aspect to interior design.
 The design that is incorporated should serve to unite employees and make everybody feel included.
 Every aspect, whether big or small must be taken into consideration when it comes to creating a truly accommodating workspace.

 Interior designers like INC Group understand client needs and expectations and deliver amazing spaces that are inclusive to all groups of individuals, creating a functional and prosperous workspace.
 The holistic approach that interior designers take creates office spaces that inspire and motivate individuals to do and be better.